dheerajbisht362/MoneyTracker/README.md

 ## Thank You!
 This is very first project using sqllite with nodejs.
 Thanks for the opportunity.
-Would love get feedbacks on this.
+Would love to get feedbacks on this.